excsn/rzmq/core/API_REFERENCE.md

     *   `MORE`: `0b01` - Indicates that more message parts follow this one in a multi-part message.
     *   *(Internal: `COMMAND` = `0b10` - Indicates a ZMTP command frame, not typically set by users.)*

-### `rzmq::socket::events::SocketEvent`
+### `rzmq::socket::SocketEvent`

 Events emitted by a socket's monitor channel, detailing lifecycle and connection state changes.
+Accessible via `rzmq::socket::SocketEvent`.

 *   **Variants (non-exhaustive):**
     *   `Listening { endpoint: String }`: Socket has started listening.